 Mr. Howell was appointed to the Committee on May 29, 2017.
 He attended DC Teachers College as it transitioned into the University of the District of Columbia, receiving a BS degree.
 He then attended George Washington University, receiving a dual MA degree.
 Mr. Howell taught printing full-time in DC Public Schools and later went on to become a Professor and Director of the Computer Publishing/ Printing Management program at Montgomery College, Rockville campus.
-He is currently the Chairperson on the DC Apprenticeship Council.
+He currently serves as the Chairperson for the DC Apprenticeship Council.

-Madye Henson
+Dr. Madye Henson